 These themes continue to be reflected in contemporary storytelling, including films that explore every aspect of the relationship between fathers and their children.
 There are kind, understanding fathers whose guidance and example is foundation for the way their children see the world.
 There are cruel, withholding fathers who leave scars and pain that their children spend the rest of their lives trying to heal.
 There are movies that reflect the off-screen real-life father-child relationships.
 Martin Sheen not only played his son’s father in “Wall Street;” he played the father of his other son, Emilio Estevez, in “The Way,” which was written and directed by Estevez, and which is about a father’s loss of his son.
 Will Smith has appeared with his son Jaden in “The Pursuit of Happyness” and “After Earth.”
 John Mills appeared with his daughter Hayley in “Tiger Bay,” “The Truth About Spring,” and “The Chalk Garden.”
 Ryan and Tatum O’Neill memorably appeared together in “Paper Moon.”
 Jane Fonda produced and starred in “On Golden Pond” and cast her father Henry as the estranged father of her character.
 Jon Voight played the father of his real-life daughter Angelina Jolie in “Tomb Raider.”
 And Mario Van Peebles, whose father cast him as the younger version of the character he played in “Sweet Sweetback’s Badasssss Song” made a movie about the making of that film when he grew up.
 It is called “Badasssss!”
 In the role of Melvin Van Peebles he cast himself.

 There are memorable movie fathers in comedies (“Austin Powers,” “A Christmas Story”) and dramas (“To Kill a Mockingbird,” “Boyz N the Hood”), in classics (“Gone With the Wind”), documentaries (“Chimpanzee,” “The Other F Word”), and animation (“The Lion King,” “The Incredibles”).
-There are great fathers (“Andy Hardy”) and terrible fathers (“The Shining”).
-There are fathers who take care of us (“John Q”) and fathers we have to take care of (“I Never Sang for My Father”).
-All of them are ways to try to understand, to reconcile, and to pay tribute to the men who, for better or worse, set our first example of how to decide who we are and what we will mean in the world.
+There are great fathers (“Andy Hardy,” “Call Me By Your Name”) and terrible fathers (“The Shining,” “Winter’s Bone,” “The Spectacular Now,” “The Barretts of Wimpole Street”).
+There are fathers who take care of us, as well as they can (“John Q,” “Toni Erdnmann,” “Lorenzo’s Oil,” “Leave No Trace,” “The Road,” “Extraordinary Measures”) and fathers we have to take care of (“I Never Sang for My Father,” “Nothing in Common”).
+All of these stories are ways to try to understand, to reconcile, and to pay tribute to the men who, for better or worse, set our first example of how to decide who we are and what we will mean in the world.